7 Good Things That Happen To Actual Hardworking People That Have Nothing To Do With Their Jobs

 Advertisement

-I think every person should hustle for a few months or years or even decades at least at some point in their lives.
-But it’s not for the commonly propagated reasons like success, power or money.
+Every person should work hard for a few months, years, or even decades at some point in their lives.
+But it's not for the commonly propagated reasons like power or money.

-Those might be the wrong reasons to hustle — and can affect your mental health negatively.
-However, I truly believe that if you hustle for the right reasons — the reasons I’m going to be talking about in this article — you can improve your mental health significantly.
+Those might be the wrong reasons to hustle and work hard, and can affect your mental health negatively.
+However, if you work hard for the right reasons, there are significant benefits.

 Advertisement